Code Style Assistance in XAML

 ReSharper provides the following code style assistance features in XAML:

 These rules are taken into account when ReSharper produces new code with code completion and code generation features, applies code templates and performs refactorings.
 ReSharper also helps you detect and fix violations of naming rules.
 If necessary, the automatic checkup of naming rules can be configured or disabled.

-For more information on configuring and applying naming style, see Naming style
+For more information about configuring and applying naming style, refer to Naming style

 Managing and applying code formatting rules

 An important aspect of code style is how to format the code, that is, how to use whitespaces, tabs, and line breaks to arrange code elements, whether and how to use tabs for indents, whether and how to wrap long lines, and so on.

 The extensive set of ReSharper code formatting rules has a default configuration that takes into account default Visual Studio formatting options as well as numerous best practices.
 You can configure every detail of formatting rules and enforce the rules in your code.
 These rules are applied when ReSharper produces new code with code completion and code generation features, applies code templates and performs refactorings.
 The formatting rules can also be applied to the existing code in the current selection, current file, or in a larger scope up to the entire solution.

 ReSharper stores formatting preferences using the mechanism of shared settings.
 You can configure formatting rules in options pages under the group.
 You can also store and share formatting settings in the EditorConfig files.